kushalsamant/kushalsamant.github.io/README.md

 ## What this does

 - Scans the `/diagrams` directory
-- Finds diagram images without a corresponding `.md` file
+- Finds images without a corresponding `.md` file
 - Selects the **smallest unprocessed image first**
 - Sends the image (via URL) and a fixed prompt to a vision-language model
 - Writes a standalone Markdown file next to the image